 A copy of our Annual Report has been posted, and is available without charge, on our website at http://investor.elpolloloco.com.
 For stockholders receiving a Notice, such Notice will contain instructions on how to request a printed copy of our Annual Report.
-For stockholders receiving a printed copy of this proxy statement, a copy of our Annual Report (including the financial statements and schedules thereto), which we filed with the SEC on March 11, 2022, will be provided without charge to any person to whom this proxy statement is mailed upon the written request of any such person to El Pollo Loco Holdings, Inc., Attention: Corporate Secretary, 3535 Harbor Boulevard, Suite 100, Costa Mesa, CA 92626.
+For stockholders receiving a printed copy of this proxy statement, a copy of our Annual Report has also been provided to you.
+In addition, a copy of our Annual Report (including the financial statements and schedules thereto), which we filed with the SEC on March 10, 2023, will be provided without charge to any person to whom this proxy statement is mailed upon the written request of any such person to El Pollo Loco Holdings, Inc., Attention: Corporate Secretary, 3535 Harbor Boulevard, Suite 100, Costa Mesa, CA 92626.